unoplatform/uno.extensions/doc/Overview/Mvux/Feeds.md

 Feeds are there to manage asynchronous operations (for example requesting data from a service) and expose the result to the View in an efficient manner.

-It provides out of the box support for task-based methods as well [Async-Enumerables](https://learn.microsoft.com/dotnet/api/system.collections.generic.iasyncenumerable-1) ones.
+They provide out of the box support for task-based methods as well as [Async-Enumerables](https://learn.microsoft.com/dotnet/api/system.collections.generic.iasyncenumerable-1) ones.

 Feeds include additional metadata that indicates whether the operation is still in progress, ended in an error, or if it was successful, whether the data that was returned contains any entries or was empty.